Scott Mayer (racing driver)

-As a race car driver, he participated in the first three races of the 2003 IndyCar Series season for PDM Racing and crashed in all three races.
+As a race car driver, Mayer participated in the first three races of the 2003 IndyCar Series season for PDM Racing and crashed in all three races.
 He then failed to complete rookie orientation for the Indy 500.
 He entered the 2005 Indianapolis 500 with A. J. Foyt Enterprises but again failed to complete rookie orientation.
 He also made four starts in the Indy Pro Series in 2004 and 2005.
-In 2010 he tested with Doran Racing at Putnam Park in Indiana.
-In 2011 he raced in the 24 Hours of Daytona for Starworks Motorsport.
+In 2010, he tested with Doran Racing at Putnam Park in Indiana.
+In 2011, he raced in the 24 Hours of Daytona for Starworks Motorsport.
 The team finished 44th.
-In 2012 he competed part-time in the Rolex Sports Car Series and finished 24th in Daytona Prototype points with a best finish of fifth at Road America.
-He has returned to the series in 2013.
+In 2012, he competed part-time in the Rolex Sports Car Series and finished 24th in Daytona Prototype points with a best finish of fifth at Road America.
+He returned to the series in 2013.

 Personal life

 Mayer's son Sam Mayer also races.
 He won US Legend Car Winter Heat Championship, the Summer Shootout and US Legend Car Asphalt Nationals in 2017.
 The younger Mayer was signed to JR Motorsports as a fifteen year old for 2018 season.
 Sam won back to back championships in the NASCAR K&N Pro Series East (2019) and ARCA Menards Series East (2020).

 In 2023, Mayer explored a campaign for United States Senate, seeking the Republican nomination to challenge Tammy Baldwin in the 2024 United States Senate election in Wisconsin.
 In March 2024, Mayer decided against running for the GOP nomination.